February 28, 2003

 In the House of Commons, well over one hundred Labour MPs effectively voted

-against their own government's support for the impending war on Iraq
+against their own government's support for the impending war on Iraq.
+The

 debate was serious - participation in a war on Iraq means sending British troops